 During the year under report the Company has not accepted depositsfrom public under Chapter V of the Act.

 In the 26th Annual General Meeting; M/s.
 Shah Mehta and BakshiChartered Accountants Vadodara (FRN: 103824W) were appointed as the Statutory Auditors ofthe Company for a term of 5 financial years commencing from 2018-2019 to hold office tillthe conclusion of the 31st Annual General Meeting of the Company.

 Your Company has obtained a declaration from the Statutory Auditorsthat they meet with the requisite criteria as provided under the provisions of theCompanies Act 2013 read with applicable Rules and Advisories to continue as the StatutoryAuditors of the Company for the Financial Year 2021-22.

 As per the provisions of the Companies Act 2013 the Auditors Reporton Standalone and Consolidated Financial Statements for the year ended 31st March 2021 asissued by the Statutory Auditor; M/s Shah Mehta and Bakshi Chartered Accountants formspart of this Annual Report.

 MAINTAINANCE OF COST RECORD AND COST AUDIT

-The Cost Audit report for the financial year ended 31st March 2019; afterbeing taken on record by the Board shall be filled with MCAwithin the stipulatedtime.
+The Cost Audit report for the Financial Year ended 31st March 2021;after being taken on record by the Board shall be filled with MCAwithin the stipulatedtime.

-As on March 31 2019 following two directors are holding shares ofthe Company:
+As on 31st March 2021 following two directors are holding shares ofthe Company:

 The details of conservation of energy technology absorption foreignexchange earnings and outgo are as follows: